lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Language**: The application language.
 See [Localization](#localization) for more details.

-**Maximum Thread Bandwidth**: The maximum bandwidth that new download threads will be allowed to use, in kilobytes per second (KB/s).
+**Maximum Thread Bandwidth**: The maximum bandwidth that new download threads will be allowed to use, in kibibytes per second (KiB/s).

 **Download Filename Templates**: The templates used to generate the default file names when downloading.